 You will need your ticket number or Vehicle number and driving license ID to pay the traffic ticket online.
-So, make sure you are doing the process in the below-mentioned timings.
-New Jersey tickets payment methods can be made amid site working hours via the official website of the New Jersey Municipal Courts.
+So, make sure you are doing the process at the below-mentioned timings.
+New Jersey tickets payment methods can be made during site working hours via the official website of the New Jersey Municipal Courts.
 You’ll require your ticket number or Vehicle number and driving permit identity card for the purpose of paying the NJ ticket online.
 So, make sure you’re doing the payment method during the below timings.

 - From Monday to Thursday: from 04: 30 to 23: 15

 - On Fridays: from 04: 30 to 22: 15

 - On Saturdays: from 04: 30 to 15:15